Vuxoni/Core-Configuration-Docs/_notinghardware/01-Introduction/01-Windows/index.md

 ---
 layout: default
-title: Using Linux
+title: Using Windows
-parent: Audio Chipset + Codec
+parent: Introduction
-nav_order: 2
+nav_order: 1
-has_children: true
+has_children: false
 has_toc: false
 ---